 West Falls Church Yard - The WFCY Civil/Site work final design was completed and issued for permit in October 2010.
-The S&I Building Issued for Permit (IFP) drawings were submitted to DGS on

-May 3, 2011 and they issued a permit on September 15, 2011.
+The S&I Building Issued for Permit (IFP) drawings were submitted to DGS on May 3, 2011 and they issued a permit on September 15, 2011.
 The Sound Cover Box IFP drawings were submitted to DGS on May 18, 2011 and DGS issued a permit on September 7, 2011.

 MWAA and DTP agreed to a target completion date of December 20, 2013.
-DTP's schedule update of November 25, 2012 reflected a -10 calendar day variance to the targeted date (to December 30, 2013).
-MWAA and WMATA are currently considering parts of the WFCY expansion that may not be needed to support the RSD should the Project be unable to achieve the target date.
+DTP's schedule update of December 25, 2012 again reflected a -10 calendar day variance to the targeted date (to December 30, 2013).
+It should be noted that WFCY activities and completion dates are only overlaid on the master mainline schedule and not connected to the mainline critical path or SSCD and does not include systems integration into the mainline system.
+MWAA and WMATA continue considering parts of the WFCY expansion that may not be needed to support the RSD should the Project be unable to achieve the target date.
 WMATA has noted that the storage tracks are most critical to WMATA's needs to support start-up and operation.
+The PMOC remains confident that the project can be completed before the FFGA RSD of December 1, 2014.
+It is the PMOC's opinion that SSCD can be achieved by September 30, 2013.
+RSD is dependent upon the completion of WMATA's schedule associated with the Rail Activation Plan (RAP).